 For purposes of this section only, a "road end" is defined as i) a dead-end block of a public right-of-way; or ii) an out-lot owned by the City.

 Leashed animals in public parks.
-Persons shall be permitted to lead any animal, fowl, or reptile, if leashed, in public parks owned and maintained by the City except in such designated parks:
+Persons shall be permitted to lead any animal, fowl, or reptile, if leashed, in public parks owned and maintained by the City except in the following designated parks:

-No person shall permit or lead any animal, fowl, or reptile, whether leashed or not, on or in any area or facility open to the public where the City Manager has issued a written order designating the terms and hours of such prohibition and signs have been erected posting notice of such prohibition.
+Areas animals are prohibited.
+No person shall permit or lead any animal, fowl, or reptile, whether leashed or not, on or in any area or facility open to the public where the City Manager has issued a written order designating the terms and hours of this prohibition and signs have been erected posting notice of this prohibition.

+Exception.
 The prohibitions imposed by this section shall not, however, apply to the use of service animals by persons with a disability, as defined in the Americans with Disabilities Act and regulations adopted thereunder.

 [Ord.
 No. 1496, 3-5-2008]